Continuous Monte Carlo Graph Search: Limitations and Future Work

 \section{Limitations and Future Work}

-In this section, we explain the main limitations of the proposed algorithm and how they could be addressed in future work.
+In this section, we explain the main limitations of our work and how they could be addressed in future work.

-\textbf{Bootstrapping}: In our current implementation, at each timestep CMCGS builds the search graph from scratch.
-It has been shown that in model-predictive control it is usually beneficial to use the best found trajectory from previous timestep(s) to bias the optimization process towards more promising trajectories.
-In CMCGS, this could be done by biasing the mean of the action policies of the search nodes towards old best actions.
+\textbf{Bootstrapping}: In our current implementation, CMCGS builds the search graph from scratch at each timestep.
+Model-predictive control can benefit from using the best solution from previous timestep(s) to bias the optimization process towards more promising trajectories if the model is accurate \citep{herceg2015dominant, bhardwaj2020blending}.
+In CMCGS, this could be done by biasing the mean of the action policies of the search nodes towards the old best actions.
 A more trivial approach would be to simply inject the old best trajectory into the replay memory of the search nodes.

-\textbf{Learning}: It has been shown that MCTS could benefit from learned value functions or rollout policies that have been trained using pre-recorded datasets.
-We believe that this could be a trivial next step for improving the performance of CMCGS.
+\textbf{Learning}: MCTS can benefit from learned value functions, policy priors, or rollout policies that have been trained using imitation learning from pre-existing datasets~\citep{silver2016mastering, kartal2019action, swiechowski2018improving}.
+We believe that this could improve the performance of CMCGS.

-\textbf{Arbitrary graph structures}: Currently, CMCGS uses layered graph structures to explore the state space.
-This does not allow the search graph to re-use previous experience in environments where the agent can navigate back and forth between different states (such as searching through a maze).
-This limitation could be lifted by allowing the algorithm to build arbitrary graph structures (such as complete graphs) to better explore the structure of the state space.
+\textbf{Arbitrary graph structures}: Currently, CMCGS uses a layered directed acyclic graph to represent the state space, which does not allow the search graph to re-use previous experience in environments where the agent can navigate back and forth between different states (such as searching through a maze).
+This limitation could be lifted by allowing the algorithm to build arbitrary graph structures (such as complete graphs) to better utilize the structure of the state space during planning.

+\textbf{Theoretical properties}: We leave the analysis of the theoretical properties of CMCGS and its convergence to future work.
+Note that our ablation study in Table~\ref{tab:action_abls} shows that adding uniform exploration and Voronoi optimistic sampling during the planning process has a negative impact on the performance of CMCGS in the 2D and DMC environments that we evaluated it on.